Advice levelsWhat does this mean?

 Make sure your vaccinations are up to date before you travel.

-The measles outbreak has occurred alongside seasonal plague outbreaks.
-This can place extra pressure on the public health system.
+In 2018, a major measles outbreak occurred alongside the seasonal plague outbreaks.
+This can put extra pressure on the public health system.

 Waterborne, foodborne and other infectious diseases are common.
 These include: